-- 55. The Chief Executive is subject to the following appointment process: - a) Application - The organisation will undertake a national advertising campaign in line with recognised good practice for the appointment of very Senior Managers; - b) Eligibility Eligibility criteria will be determined at the time of advertising and be based on the needs of CILEx Regulation, legal requirements and recognised best practice; - c) Appointment process For any appointment, the Board will delegate responsibility to an appointments panel, the chair and members of which are determined by the Chair.
+- 55. The Chief Executive is subject to the following appointment process: - a) Application - The organisation should normally engage an external recruitment agency to undertake a rigorous search and selection process in line with recognised good practice for the appointment of very Senior Managers; - b) Eligibility Eligibility criteria will be determined at the time of advertising and be based on the needs of CILEx Regulation, legal requirements and recognised best practice; - c) Appointment process For any appointment, the Board will delegate responsibility to an appointments panel, the chair and members of which are determined by the Chair.
 The Board must be informed of the chair and members of the appointments panel before recruitment takes place.
 CILEx Regulation will undertake a short listing and interview process for the role and will offer the role to the candidate who, in the opinion of the interview panel, best meets the criteria for the role and, through the interview process, demonstrates the ability to undertake the role as defined in the job description; - d) Term and conditions Terms and conditions will be determined at the time in line with recognised good practice;